MuhammadSaad-ml/MuhammadSaad-ml/README.md

 **`Data Analyst | Tableau | SQL| Python (DWH,ETL,MDX)`**

 Are You Searching For a skilled Data Analyst  Proficient In Python, Tableau, And SQL?
 Look No further!
-With a keen Eye for detail and Expertise in Data manipulation, I Bring a Comprehensive Understanding Of Python's Analytical Capabilities, Tableau's Visualization Prowess, and SQL's Querying power.
+With a keen Eye for detail and Expertise In Data manipulation, I Bring a Comprehensive Understanding Of Python's Analytical Capabilities, Tableau's Visualization Prowess, and SQL's Querying power.

 ---
    <p align="left">